William Heirens: Aftermath

 In 1983, the Seventh District U.S. Court of Appeals ruled that it was unconstitutional to refuse parole on deterrence grounds to inmates convicted before 1973.
 Magistrate Gerald Cohn ordered Illinois to release Heirens immediately.
 The brother and sister of Suzanne Degnan went public, pleading with authorities to fight the ruling.
 Attorney General Neil Hartigan stated "Only God and Heirens know how many other women he murdered.
 Now a bleeding-heart do-gooder decides that Heirens is rehabilitated and should go free ...
 I'm going to make sure that kill-crazed animal stays where he is," a sentiment supported by the media.
 The Illinois Senate passed a resolution that as the "confessed murderer of Suzanne Degnan, a 6-year-old girl whom he strangled in 1946 ... that it is the opinion of the chamber that the release of William Heirens at this time would be detrimental to the best interests of the people of the state."
 With the support of prominent politicians, the 1983 court ruling was later reversed.

 In 1975, he was transferred to the minimum security Vienna Correctional Center in Vienna, Illinois, and then in 1998 upon his request to the Dixon Correctional Center minimum security prison in Dixon, Illinois.
 He resided in the hospital ward.
 He suffered from diabetes, which had swollen his legs and limited his eyesight, making him have to use a wheelchair.
 He continued with his efforts to win clemency.

 Petition for clemency

-In 2002, Lawrence C. Marshall, et al., filed a petition on Heirens's behalf seeking clemency.
+In 2002, Lawrence C. Marshall, et al., filed a petition on Heirens' behalf seeking clemency.
 The appeal was eventually denied.

 Former Los Angeles police officer Steve Hodel, who had spent 25 years on the force, met Heirens in 2003 when he was investigating the murders.
 He was convinced that Heirens was innocent of the crimes.
 "I felt compelled to write an appeal to the Illinois Prisoner Review Board stating my professional belief that Heirens is innocent."

-Heirens's most recent parole hearing was held on July 26, 2007.
+Heirens' most recent parole hearing was held on July 26, 2007.
 The Illinois Prisoner Review Board decision in a 14–0 vote against parole, was reflected by Board member Thomas Johnson, who stated that "God will forgive you, but the state won't".
 However, the parole board also decided to revisit the issue once per year from then on.